 A domestic worker may or may not be covered by the workers’ compensation system.
 The law states that these workers are not covered if the household in which they work had an annual payroll of less than $50,000 in the last calendar year.

 For example, let’s say a full-time nanny picks up a child she cares for and sustains a back injury as a result.
 The child’s parents, her employer, employ several domestic workers that collectively earn more than $50,000 per year.
 In this case, the nanny is entitled to workers’ compensation benefits.
 But, if the children’s parents pay less than $50,000 per year to their domestic workers, the nanny is not entitled to workers’ compensation benefits if she suffers an on-the-job injury.

 Are you a domestic worker who has sustained a work-related injury?
 If so, seek legal representation from Armstrong & Vaught, P.L.C. at once.
 Our attorneys will review your case and help you explore all of your legal options.
 Our goal is to secure the compensation you deserve.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.